Mountain West Conference: Further membership changes

 In September 2023, after a mass exodus from the Pac-12 left Oregon State and Washington State as its only remaining members, MW commissioner Gloria Nevarez began discussions with the two schools regarding various options for partnership, affiliation, or merger.
 On December 1, 2023, the conference announced that it would enter into a football scheduling agreement with the two schools for the 2024 season.
-All 12 Mountain West members will play one game against either Oregon State or Washington State next season, giving both schools three home games and three away games.
-These games will not count towards Mountain West conference standings, and Oregon State and Washington State will remain members of the Pac-12.
+All 12 Mountain West members would play one game against either Oregon State or Washington State in the 2024 season, giving both schools three home games and three away games.
+These games did not count towards Mountain West conference standings, and Oregon State and Washington State remained members of the Pac-12.
 On April 16, 2024, it was also announced that Washington State would be joining the MW as an affiliate for baseball and women's swimming.

 On September 12, 2024, it was announced that Boise State, Fresno State, Colorado State, and San Diego State would be leaving the MW and joining the Pac-12 in 2026.
-On September 23, Utah State also accepted an offer to join the Pac-12 in 2026 as its seventh member.
+On September 24, Utah State also accepted an offer to join the Pac-12 in 2026 as its seventh member.

-On October 1, 2024 it was announced that the University of Texas at El Paso (UTEP) will be joining the Mountain West starting in the 2026–27 academic year.
+On October 1, 2024 it was announced that the University of Texas at El Paso (UTEP) would be joining the Mountain West starting in the 2026–27 academic year.
 On October 14, Craig Angelos, athletic director of football-only member Hawaii, confirmed outside reports that the school would upgrade to full MW membership in 2026.
 This move was officially announced the next day.
 On November 1, 2024, Grand Canyon University announced it was joining the Mountain West no later than July 1, 2026.
 On July 8, 2025, the Mountain West announced Grand Canyon would join the conference for the 2025-26 school year.

 On December 10, 2024 it was announced that UC Davis would join the Mountain West Conference in all sports except football, for which it will remain in the Big Sky Conference.
-This move is expected on July 1, 2026.
+This move happened on July 1, 2026.

 On January 3, 2025, Northern Illinois University accepted an invitation from the MW to join for football only in 2026.
 The move became official on January 7, after approval by NIU's governing board.
 On October 2, 2025, the MW announced that NIU would also join for women's gymnastics in 2026.
 On October 29, 2025, it was announced that the Mountain West would begin sponsoring both men's soccer and men's swimming and diving for the 2026-27 school year.
-Alongside them, Utah Tech announced they would join as a baseball and men's soccer affiliate.
+Alongside them, Utah Tech announced it would join as a baseball and men's soccer affiliate.

+On February 8, 2026, North Dakota State University accepted an invitation to join the Mountain West Conference as a football-only affiliate member beginning with the 2026 season.
+Under the terms of the agreement, North Dakota State will transition its football program from the Missouri Valley Football Conference to the Mountain West, while the university’s other sports will remain members of the Summit League.